akvo/akvo-flow-docs/docs/topic/dashboard/3-devices.rst

 Find it in the Assignments List and click the Edit icon in the Action column for that assignment.

-Back up options: (should figure out where to put these) If they do not download within a few minutes, from the Field Survey app home screen tap Settings > Download Survey.
-You will be promoted for the admin passcode (12345) and then for the survey ID for the survey you wish to download.
-You can find this ID on the Dashboard in the Edit survey page in the left panel for your test survey.

 Manual survey transfer
 ----------------------